 3. Bloodcurdling biscuits

-These ghost-shaped piñata biscuits have a surprise centre filled with popping candy and silver balls.
+These ghost-shaped piñata biscuits have a surprise centre filled with candy.
 Although the middle is slightly fiddly to make, your little ghouls will be delighted when cracking them open, and they can help out with some gorgeously thick and ghostly icing.
 Finish off your spooky masterpieces with sugar paste and icing pens, then leave to set.
 The resulting biscuits are soft and very moreish, so be warned, their edible art may not last too long…

 4. Pastry snakes

-All great Halloween parties need some spooktacular savoury snacks, and these petrifying pastries won’t disappoint.
+Celebrate Halloween with some spooktacular savoury snacks- these petrifying pastries won’t disappoint.
 They are super simple to make, using a pack of ready-rolled puff pastry with a delicious coating of parmesan.
 Kids can help create the twisting snake shapes before you pop them in the oven, and they can also decorate with a sprinkling of seeds to finish.

 5. Black cat cake

-This feline-themed showstopper is sure to create a stir and makes a purr-fect pudding to feed a ravenous crowd of youngsters.
+This feline-themed showstopper is sure to create a stir and makes a purr-fect pudding to feed youngsters.
 The chocolate sponge can be frozen for up to two months in advance, before covering in a fluffy frosting.
 Create some spooky cat expressions using black fondant icing and sweets, with Matchmakers or liquorice sticks for the whiskers.

 6. Chocolate-covered pretzels